There are different reasons for running the Gatling simulations in the command prompt.

 batch file consists of the executable commands which need to be executed one by one, serially.
 Another importance of using command prompt is that it is the only way of inheriting the shell properties which is very much required to run any scripts.

-It may be noted that, Apple and UNIX has it's own shell platform like the AppleScript and UNIX terminal.
-But in case of Windows the command prompt is the only way to run script.
-There are other ways such as the secure shell , etc , but those are also the Linux properties.
+It may be noted that Apple and UNIX have their own shell platforms like the AppleScript and UNIX terminal.
+But in the case of Windows, the command prompt is the only way to run the script.
+There are other ways such as the secure shell, etc, but those are also the Linux properties.

 bin folder and copy the path.
 Then, go to the command prompt and change the existing path to the copied path.